-If, in any calendar year, a Member spends more than the maximum contribution amount established by the RAMQ for RAMQ drug Expenses for themselves or their Dependent children, the amounts in excess of the maximum contribution amount will be reimbursed by Blue Cross at a rate of 100% until the end of that calendar year.
-The contribution amount includes the Deductible, amounts in excess of the reimbursement level or co-payment, if applicable, for themselves or their Dependent children.
+If, in any calendar year, a Member spends more than the maximum contribution amount established by the RAMQ on Eligible Expenses for themselves or their Dependents, the amounts in excess of the maximum contribution amount will be reimbursed by Blue Cross at a rate of 100% until the end of that calendar year.
+The contribution amount includes the Deductible, amounts in excess of the reimbursement level or co-payment, if applicable.